tw93/Pake/README_EN.md

 // Play casually, first time due to the installation environment will be a little slow pake https://weekly.tw93.fun --name Weekly --transparent
 ```

+If you are a little white who doesn't know how to use the command line, a good option is to use **GitHub Actions online compilation**, see the [tutorial](/docs/README_EN.md).

 ## Shortcuts